jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-Getting-Started.md

 - [Schedule the IDE's GC](Extra-IDE-Tweaks-GC-Scheduling.md).

 - [Schedule the GC on local JVMs](Extra-IDE-Tweaks-GC-Scheduling.md).
 May be useful when having multiple Gradle or Kotlin Compiler daemons consuming too much memory.
-You can choose to run the GC on selected JVMs: all local JVMs, or by filtering by JVM instance name with your own regexes.
+You can choose to run the GC on selected JVMs: all local JVMs, or by filtering by JVM instance name with your own regular expressions.

 - Add a [Properties action](Extra-IDE-Tweaks-Misc-Features.md) to the File and Folder context menu that shows information like size, number of files, etc.